-The program involves a rebate of up to \$100 for customers who install smart leak detection devices within OUC's service area.
-The estimated water conservation benefit is 0.011 mgd.
+The program involves a rebate of up to

+\$100 for customers who install smart leak

+detection devices within OUC's service area.

+The estimated water conservation benefit is

+0.011 mgd.
 Project Status: Complete.

-50. OUC Water Conservation Rebates: Phase 1
+- 51. Orlando Utilities Commission (OUC)

-- The program includes a rebate of \$75 for replacement of toilets that consume 3.5 gallons per flush (GPF) or more, with a toilet that consumes 1.28 GPF or less.
-The program also includes a \$100 rebate for WaterSense-labeled irrigation controllers.
+Water Conservation Rebates The program includes a rebate of \$75 for replacement of toilets that consume 3.5 gallons per flush (GPF) or more, with a toilet that consumes 1.28 GPF or less.
+The program also includes an \$100 rebate for WaterSense-labeled irrigation controllers.
 The estimated water conservation benefit is 0.02 mgd.
 Project Status: Complete.

-51. OUC Water Conservation Rebates: Phase 2

-- The project is a continuation of OUC's water conservation program and includes rebates for high-efficiency toilets, Energy Star clothes washers, high-efficiency sprinklers, and rain sensors.
+- 52. Orlando Utilities Commission (OUC) Water Conservation Rebates: Phase 2 - The project is a continuation of OUC's water conservation program and includes rebates for highefficiency toilets, Energy Star clothes washers, high-efficiency sprinklers, and rain sensors.
 The estimated water conservation benefit is 0.02 mgd.
-Project Status: Not Started.
+Project Status: In Progress.

-52. Winter Garden Reclaimed Water and Stormwater Recharge - The project includes constructing the Winter Garden Reclaimed and Stormwater Aquifer Recharge System Project.
+- 53. Winter Garden Reclaimed Water and Stormwater Recharge - The project includes constructing the Winter Garden Reclaimed and Stormwater Aquifer Recharge System Project.
 It includes storage ponds for stormwater and reclaimed water to increase aquifer recharge and for reuse irrigation.
 The estimated alternative water supply benefit is 1.8 MG storage capacity created.
 The project will also result in a secondary nutrient load reduction water quality benefit of 10,950 lbs/yr of TN and 1,988 lbs/yr of TP.
 Project Status: Complete.

-53. Winter Garden Reuse Distribution Retrofit

-- The project includes expansion of the city's reuse water service to retrofit four subdivisions in the Stoneybrook West community.
+- 54. Winter Garden Reuse Distribution Retrofit - The project includes expansion of the city's reuse water service to retrofit four subdivisions in the Stoneybrook West community.
 A total of 221 properties will be converted from potable water to reuse water for irrigation.
 The estimated alternative water supply benefit is 0.055 mgd.
-Project Status: Complete. - 54.
-Winter Garden Southwest RCW The project includes expanding the existing reclaimed water system to three residential subdivisions located in the Stoneybrook West Development and provide looping improvements along Tilden Road.
+Project Status: Complete.

+- 55. Winter Garden Southwest RCW The project includes expanding the existing reclaimed water system to three residential subdivisions located in the Stoneybrook West Development and provide looping improvements along Tilden Road.
 The estimated alternative water supply benefit is 0.148 mgd.
+Project Status: Complete. - 56.
+Winter Garden Water Conservation Program

+The project involves the expansion to

+the city's current system that manages and

+communicates water use at the account-level

+that can provide immediate information

+to customers to initiate actions with water

+conservation results.
+The estimated water

+conservation benefit to the Wekiwa Springs

+springshed is 0.3 mgd.
 Project Status: Complete.

-55. Winter Garden Water Conservation Program

-- The project involves an expansion to the city's current system that manages and communicates water use at the account-level and can provide immediate information to customers to initiate actions with water conservation results.
-The estimated water conservation benefit to the Wekiwa springshed is 0.3 mgd.
-Project Status: Complete. - 56.
-Woodlawn Memorial Park Irrigation System Upgrade The project includes converting an irrigation system from potable to reclaimed water.
+- 57. Woodlawn Memorial Park Irrigation System Upgrade - The project includes converting an irrigation system from potable to reclaimed water.
 Three wells will be abandoned and the irrigation system connected to existing reclaimed water main.
 The estimated alternative water supply benefit is 0.215 mgd.
 Project Status: Complete.